 - Neurological disorders such as Parkinson’s disease and multiple sclerosis.

 - Neurological damage causes by strokes or spinal cord injuries.

 - Aging resulting in weakening in the neck muscles.

 Wandering occurs when a nursing home resident walks with no particular purpose.
 For patients who need supervision when walking around this can be especially dangerous.

-Physical restraint should only have use on residents when directed by a doctor.
-Common physical restraints include belts, vests, soft ties and hand mitts.
-Other examples are specialized chairs, lap cushions and bed rails.
+Physical restraint should only be used on residents when directed by a doctor.
+Common physical restraints include belts, vests, soft ties, and hand mitts.
+Other examples are specialized chairs, lap cushions, and bed rails.
 Physical restraint can be uncomfortable or damaging to elderly people.
 It can result in bruising and red marks on the individual’s skin.
 Physical restraint should not be used for the wrong reasons, if it is it can cause serious harm.

 Falls in nursing homes can lead to serious injuries or even death.
 Falling can be a sign of other health problems to the individual.
 Falls can happen due to tripping or when a person can’t support themselves.

 Medication errors are errors in ordering, giving, measuring, or recoding medication.
 This is a serious mistake.
 It can result in the discomfort of a patient or have more serious consequences.
 A patient may result in serious injury or death by being over or under medicated.

 Sepsis is a serious medical condition that entails inflammation of the body.
 This is generally caused by an infection.
 Sometimes, chemicals are released from the body to fight infections.
 This can be a deadly condition.
 So, it’s vital that nursing home staff catch it early.
 This will increase the individual’s change of survival.

 Chemical restraint means using a drug to limit or stop a resident’s mobility.
 It is illegal for staff to administer chemical restraints without a doctor prescription.
 It may only be used when a person is in serious danger of harming themselves.